timsears/SequenceAlgebra/README.md

 This is code from the paper
-"In Praise of Sequence (Co-)Algebra and its implementaion in Haskell" by K. Clenaghan.
+"In Praise of Sequence (Co-)Algebra and its implementation in Haskell" by K. Clenaghan.
 The code supplied by the paper' s author.
 This repo just organizes that code a bit and adds examples.

 ~~~~